 Part of the problem might stem from a lack of clarity about intellectual property.
 Forty Seven counts the Stanford team among its scientific founders, but the patent has separately ended up in the hands of Sanquin Blood Supply Foundation, a Dutch organisation that licensed it to Synthon in March 2017.

-And, just two weeks later, a US inter-partes review brought by Forty Seven was struck down, prior to this, a challenge by Blink Biomedical to Sanquin's EU patent was rejected in 2016.
+And, just two weeks later, a US inter-partes review brought by Forty Seven was struck down.
 Analysts have suggested that this casts doubt over other groups patenting MAbs targeting SIRPα or CD47 – something that, if true, could favour Trillium and Alexo, given that these companies focus on fusion proteins rather than MAbs.

 The involvement of Celgene, and now Boehringer – both groups must be presumed to have carried out thorough due diligence – should give some hope that the MAb approach might have legs after all.